lsund/piggy/README.md

 # The tag does not have to be fully specified, a substring suffices
 p cd foo-repo
 p cd foo
-# The following will open up fzf with the available options
+# The following will open up fzf with the available tags
 p cd
 ```

 #### Adding a command

-Adding a command is done similar to adding a directory
+Adding a command is done similar to adding a directory.
+When adding a command,
+you always have to specify both command and tag.

 ```
 # Syntax: p ar <command> <tag>